A time will come when men will stretch out their eyes. They should see planets like our Earth.

 By constellation:

-TVICS - Tour of Visually Colourful stars
+TVICS - Tour of Visually Colourful Stars

 is my project to catalogize and observe the most colourful stars of both hemispheres.
 These stars are usually either variable stars, red giants, carbon stars, binaries with a nicely contrasting companion or simply stars, that are REALLY colourful.
 I will not list here stars that has a barely visible colour, only the remarkable ones.